devnchi/21SavageFansWithPassportAndMongo/README.md

 # KDotFansWithPassportAndMongo

-Everyone was doing 21 Savage, so I went with a Kendrick Lamar fan site because that's just a little more me.
+Everyone was doing 21 Savage, so I made a Kendrick Lamar fan site because that's just a little more me.

+# CRUD
 You can add messages, like and dislike them, and also delete them here.

 This apllication was built with:

-NODE , EXPRESSJS, MONGO DB, and PASSPORT.
+# NODE , EXPRESSJS, MONGO DB, and PASSPORT.